Oaxtepec, Morelos, Mexico Guide

 Day Trips

-1 hour 45 minutes by car Taxco is a picturesque colonial town famous for its silver mines and stunning architecture.
-Its cobblestone streets wind through whitewashed buildings adorned with red-tiled roofs.
-The Santa Prisca Church is a magnificent example of Baroque architecture.
-It's a great place to shop for silver jewelry and handicrafts.
+Approximately 2 hours by car Taxco is a picturesque colonial town nestled in the mountains, famous for its silver mining history and stunning architecture.
+Explore the narrow cobblestone streets lined with white-washed buildings and red-tiled roofs.
+Visit the Santa Prisca Church, a magnificent baroque masterpiece.
+Browse the numerous silver shops for unique jewelry and handicrafts.

-1 hour by car Known as the "City of Eternal Spring," Cuernavaca boasts a pleasant climate, beautiful gardens, and a rich history.
-Visit the Palacio de Cortés, explore the Cuernavaca Cathedral, and wander through the Borda Garden, a former residence of Emperor Maximilian.
+Approximately 2 hours 30 minutes by car Known as the "City of Eternal Spring," Cuernavaca boasts a pleasant climate and a rich history.
+Explore the Palacio de Cortés, a former residence of Hernán Cortés, and wander through its beautiful gardens.
+Visit the Cuernavaca Cathedral, one of the oldest cathedrals in Mexico.
+Stroll through the Borda Garden, a stunning botanical garden with fountains and sculptures.

 Travel Time